brandur/sorg/content/fragments/shopify-mruby.md

 * Writing your own compiler from scratch might not be a good idea anymore, even if you've got 30 years of experience doing it (put another way, use LLVM).

 * Overly permissive languages introduce a lot of scary possibilities that are difficult to protect against.
   Consider something that's not Ruby.

-* It's probably not possible to have enough experience in C to be able to write it safely.
+* It's not possible to have enough experience in C to be able to write it safely.
 Looking at some of these MRuby patches, the implementation's code is so obscuring that it introduces plenty of opportunity for error.
 When you get one, it's often a buffer overrun that leads to remote execution.

 All of that said, Shopify Scripts is a great idea.
 I'm glad to see that an approach involving a more depth-wise defense